 - Increased physical performance

 Once you reach this sweet spot, you’ll understand why the keto diet can be so rewarding and life-changing!
 Head over to our signs of ketosis post for more information.

 What are some of the benefits of eating a high-fat diet?

 What can I eat when starting a keto diet?

-Changing up your food lifestyle can seem overwhelming when learning how to start a keto diet.
-Cutting out certain fruits & vegetables and replacing them with fat-filled foods like bacon, cream, and ribeye steaks can get a little confusing as well.
+Changing up your food lifestyle can seem overwhelming when learning how to start a keto diet and cutting out certain fruits and vegetables and replacing them with fat-filled foods like bacon, cream, and ribeye steaks can get a little confusing as well.

 To help get you started, I’ve put together a ketogenic diet food list just for you!
 All these items fit perfectly within the 5% carbohydrate guidelines most keto dieters adhere to, as well as low-carbers following older Atkins plans (think 1972).

 You can download the full keto foods list HERE or view it below.

 Eat from any of the following food groups: